Art Music Fund guidelines - Australia

 - The recording of the work is included in the exploitation program

-- International performance, broadcast and other exploitation avenues are included
+- Other exploitation avenues beyond live performance are included

 - Applications may be supported by no more than three works/recordings.

-22. Applications must clearly articulate the support and commitment of all parties to the proposal, and provide contact details for key partners to confirm.
+24. Applications must clearly articulate the support and commitment of all parties to the proposal, and provide contact details for key partners to confirm their involvement.

-26. Successful grant recipients will be notified 8-10 weeks after applications close.
-Updated: recipients have been announced.
+28. Successful grant recipients will be notified 8-10 weeks after applications close.

-31. Grant recipients must acquit by providing a brief report overviewing the execution of the project pinpointing both successes and challenging factors.
-The report must demonstrate how the project provided branding and awareness to the Art Music Fund generally and must include budget details outlining how funds were spent within three months of project completion.
+33. Grant recipients must acquit by providing a brief report overviewing the execution of the project pinpointing both successes and challenging factors.
+The report must also demonstrate how the project provided branding and awareness to the Art Music Fund generally.

-If you have any further questions regarding the Art Music Fund, please contact Cameron Lam, APRA AMCOS Art Music Specialist: [email protected].
+If you have any further questions regarding the Art Music Fund, please contact Cameron Lam, APRA AMCOS Art Music Lead: [email protected].